 We are working to protect ecologically important landscapes in the Rocky Mountain region from fracking.
 In June, we were victorious in federal district court on our challenge to the Bureau of Land Management’s decision to lease all of Colorado’s Roan Plateau to gas drilling companies.
-The judge set aside BLM’s plans and told the agency that it needed to take a better approach to protect the biologically rich plateau.
+The judge set aside BLM’s plans and told the agency that it

 We also are working with communities in the Roaring Fork Valley to protect the Thompson Divide.
 And in Utah, we are challenging six BLM Resource Management Plans that open 9 million acres of federal lands to fracking, including 3 million acres with wilderness characteristics.
 Finally, we are working to save Utah's San Rafael desert and critical sage grouse habitat in Wyoming from natural gas development.

 Improving Fracking Rules in Colorado

 The Colorado Oil & Gas Conservation Commission recently adopted a new rule on fracking, requiring full reporting of the substances used in the controversial drilling process.
 Fracking fluids—millions of gallons of which are pumped into wells—can contain toxic chemicals, and suspected links between fracking and groundwater contamination are being examined by EPA.
 Earthjustice was instrumental in shaping the new rule, which is among the strongest in the country.